 Two years later a Japanese architect Kenzo Tange was chosen to design the new look of the city.
 Since brutalist was at the peak of its popularity at that time he has decided to create the concrete city of future.
 The projects looked amazing and make my heart beat faster even now, too bad the brand new look of Skopje was never fully built!

-For those of you who are not really familiar with brutalist (I learnt about it only couple of years ago) that’s the style in the architecture that focuses on raw concrete but with a twist: curvy shapes, ornaments etc. If you think something looks weird and it is made of concrete that’s most likely brutalist!
+For those of you who are not really familiar with brutalist (I learned about it only a couple of years ago), that’s the style in the architecture that focuses on raw concrete but with a twist: curvy shapes, ornaments etc. If you think something looks weird and it is made of concrete that’s most likely brutalist!
 Besides Skopje you can find some of the great examples in Belgrade, Kiev, Katowice or Tbilisi, just to name few places.

-You don’t need to go far from the center to see Skopje brutalist but if you’d like to see more than just few buildings you will have to get around the city a bit.
-In fact the post office or GTC shopping center are right in the very center!
+You don’t need to go far from the center to see Skopje brutalist but if you’d like to see more than just a few buildings you will have to get around the city a bit.
+In fact, the post office or GTC shopping center are right in the very center!

 Some places, like the university or St. Klement Ohridski church, are easily accessible by walking to others – mainly Skopje State Hydrometeorological Institute and Goce Delčev dormitories – are a bit far from the center (even I didn’t make it there) but it’s not impossible to visit those.

 Sadly the future of Skopje brutalist doesn’t look very bright.
-Already few years ago Skopje Administrative Court, yet another concrete gem, was covered in some kind of marble to resemble the rest of ancient looking buildings around.
-Couple of days ago I saw rumors that one of the brutalist buildings that is part of the post office complex is being destroyed too.
+Already a few years ago Skopje Administrative Court, yet another concrete gem was covered in some kind of marble to resemble the rest of ancient looking buildings around.
+A couple of days ago I saw rumors that one of the brutalist buildings that is part of the post office complex is being destroyed too.

 If you would like to admire the amazing concrete structures of Skopje you need to hurry as no one knows how long they will be still there!